+where S is subsidy, m is the social opportunity cost, E is average equity, A is average public debt, c is the rate paid for public debt, K is revenue grants and discounts on expenses, and P is accounting profit.
 Subsidy is the sum of the opportunity cost of the funds lodged in the net worth of a DFI and of the three types of profit grants, less the accounting profits the DFI could use to compensate for opportunity costs while still showing a profit.
-This paper assumes that all net worth in average equity E comes from public sources.
+This monograph assumes that all net worth in average equity E comes from public sources.
 K is "the sum of all other annual subsidies received by the DFI (such as partial or complete coverage of the DFI's operational costs by the state) . . . [and] all other miscellaneous subsidies that a DFI might receive.
-These include subsidization of training costs, free use of government facilities and vehicles, free computer facilities, full or partial exemption from the deposit reserve requirement, and full or partial guarantee by the state of loan repayment by subborrowers in default" (Yaron, 1992b, pp. 6, 12).
+These include subsidization of training costs, free use of government facilities and vehicles, free computer facilities, full or partial exemption from the deposit reserve requirement, and full or partial guarantee by the state of loan repayment by subborrowers in default" (Yaron 1992b, pp. 6, 12).
 In other words, K is revenue grants plus discounts on expenses:

-$$K = RG + DX. \tag{12}$$
+$$K = RG + DX.
+(2.11)$$

 Clarity about K matters because if K does not include revenue grants, then the SDI will depend on the arbitrary form of subsidized funds.
 Worse, the SDI would underestimate subsidy.
-Two recent attempts to adjust the SDI (Section 6) botch K.
+Two recent attempts to adjust the SDI (chapter 5) botch K.

-Given K (equation 12), the level of subsidy S (equation 11) is:
+Given K (equation 2.11), the level of subsidy S (equation 2.10) is:

-$$S = m \cdot E + A \cdot (m - c) + RG + DX - P.$$
+$$S = m \cdot E + A \cdot (m - c) + RG + DX - P. \tag{2.12}$$